vxmdesign/stp2gltf/Readme.md

 This requires the liboce dev libraries for opencascade.
 This also requires microjson which requires flex and bison.
 Microjson is automatically cloned and built as part of the build process

-Outside of that it should have basically no other library requires and compiles under c++98
+Outside of that it should have basically no other library requires and compiles under c++98 ( sudo apt-get install liboce-ocaf-dev flex bison I think will do it)

 To build: